List of Black Sabbath and Heaven & Hell members: 1997–2025

-Heaven & Hell released their only studio album, The Devil You Know, and remained active until Dio died of stomach cancer on 16 May 2010, on 24 July 2010 Jorn Lande and a returning Glenn Hughes and performed with Iommi, Butler, Appice and Warren at the Dio Tribute Concert.
+Heaven & Hell released their only studio album, The Devil You Know, and remained active until Dio died of stomach cancer on 16 May 2010, on 24 July 2010 Jorn Lande and a returning Glenn Hughes performed with Iommi, Butler, Appice and Warren at the Dio Tribute Concert.
 On 11 November 2011, the original lineup announced at a press conference that they would be reuniting for their first studio album since 1978, as well as an accompanying concert tour.
 However, on 3 February 2012, Ward announced that he would not be joining his bandmates unless he received a "signable contract ... that reflects some dignity and respect toward me as an original member of the band".
 The drummer confirmed his departure in May, after failing to reach an agreement that suited him.
 Five days after the announcement, the band played their first live show since 2005 in Birmingham, with Tommy Clufetos – the drummer in Osbourne's solo band – in place of Ward.

 Former Rage Against the Machine and Audioslave drummer Brad Wilk was enlisted to perform on new album 13, which was released in June 2013.
 Clufetos remained for the album's promotional touring cycle.
 On 3 September 2015, it was announced that the band would embark on a tour dubbed The End throughout 2016 and 2017, which would serve as their "farewell tour".
 Another studio album was initially announced in 2014, however this was later scrapped.
 The final studio recordings released by the band were four outtakes from the 13 sessions, which were issued alongside four live recordings on the EP The End in January 2016.
 The final Black Sabbath show took place on 4 February 2017 at the Genting Arena in Birmingham, which was recorded for The End of the End documentary film and The End: Live in Birmingham album and video release.
 On 7 March 2017, Black Sabbath's disbandment was officially confirmed.

+On 5 July 2025, the band played their final show at Villa Park, Birmingham with the original line-up of Iommi, Ward, Butler and Osbourne.
+Osbourne died on 22 July 2025.